Duratemp versus Board & Batten

 (*may not be available in all areas)

-Hopefully now you have a better understanding of the differences and technicalities of the board and batten and Duratemp sidings offered here at Horizon Structures.
+Hopefully now you have a better understanding of the differences and technicalities of Duratemp versus board & batten sidings offered here at Horizon Structures.
 Whichever you choose, know that a Horizon building will withstand years of use to provide an attractive and serviceable addition to your property!